lucaslouca/Trains/README.md

 **This coding-challenge was part of the interview process with ThoughtWorks for a software developer role.
 Time frame was about 3 days.
-Unfortunately this solution didn't suffice and no feedback/reason was given.**
+This solution, along with README, JavaDoc and source code, didn't suffice.
+Feedback is not available.**

 # Trains